thomastaylor312/helm-workshop/03-charts/README.md

 (See the images list in the main [README](../README.md) for a quick description of each.)

 Once you've done that, you will have a runnable chart that we can test.
-We'll be able to install it, but not use it.
+We'll be able to install it, but it will not fully work, until we have added and installed Redis and other components for the app to function properly.

 ```console
 $ helm install -n voting-app ./voter --set service.type=LoadBalancer